 No. All DCIS is non-invasive.
-In other words, as long as abnormal cells remain in the ducts, they are not life threatening.
-It is important for women to take time to evaluate benefits versus harms of all treatment options, and to feel confident and supported in their decisions for treatment or close monitoring.
+In other words, as long as cells remain in the ducts, they are not life threatening.

 Most women have no signs, symptoms, lumps or tumors.
-Tiny white specs called "micro-calcifications" are seen by a radiologist (a specialist who studies x-rays) on mammograms.
+Tiny white specks called "micro-calcifications" are seen by a radiologist (a specialist who studies x-rays) on mammogram.
 A needle biopsy is usually recommended to remove a piece of breast tissue that is then examined under a microscope by a pathologist (a physician who specializes in studying tissue).
 Mammograms and other imaging methods cannot diagnose DCIS.
+They are used to screen for possible DCIS.
 A needle or surgical biopsy is currently the only way a woman can be diagnosed with DCIS.